eamonnboyle/sudoku-type-solver/README.md

 pushing the advanced features of TypeScript's type system to the limits by using it to solve Sudoku puzzles.

+There is an associated [TypeScript 4.1 blog post](https://instil.co/blog/crazy-powerful-typescript-41/) that covers some of the features that are used.

 Note that we are not executing code or using data, we're only defining types, but the types are compiled so that only the solution to the Sudoku is a valid value.